open-crosspost/open-crosspost-proxy-service/examples/near-twitter-example/README.md

 The backend validates NEAR signatures using the following process:

-1. Extract authentication data from headers:
+1. Extract authentication data from authorization bearer token.
-   - `X-Near-Account-Id`: The NEAR account ID
+   - The NEAR account ID
-   - `X-Near-Public-Key`: The public key
+   - The public key
-   - `X-Near-Signature`: The signature
+   - The signature
-   - `X-Near-Message`: The signed message
+   - The signed message
-   - `X-Near-Nonce`: The nonce used for signing
+   - The nonce used for signing

 2. Validate the signature against the message and public key